Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch vs Garmin: Smart features

 Seeing as how Apple makes both the iPhone and Apple Watch, connectivity between the two devices is seamless.
 Many of the settings on the Apple Watch mirror your phone’s settings.
 There’s one big caveat about Apple Watches, though.
 They’re only compatible with iPhones.
-If you’re already an iPhone user, great!
-You can continue evaluating the pros and cons of an Apple vs Garmin wearable.
+If you’re already an iPhone user, continue evaluating the pros and cons of an Apple vs Garmin wearable.
 However, if you’re on Android and refuse to switch to iOS, Garmin is your only option.
-Beyond Garmin, top Apple Watch alternatives include Wear OS smartwatches and Fitbit trackers.

-Garmin’s operating system is one of the better RTOS-based platforms available on smartwatches, though it’s clear that the basic menus and lack of animations leave much to be desired compared to watchOS.
-Garmin smartwatches also run first- and third-party apps, which can be downloaded via a separate app called Connect IQ.
-Most Garmin watches have support for popular music streaming services like Spotify.
-Due to the limitations of the RTOS software, Garmin apps tend to be simpler and more basic than Apple Watch apps.
+Garmin’s operating system is one of the better RTOS-based platforms available on smartwatches.
+Garmin smartwatches also run first- and third-party apps, which can be downloaded via a separate app called Connect IQ and most Garmin watches have support for popular music streaming services like Spotify.
+Due to the limitations of the RTOS software though, Garmin apps tend to be simpler and more basic than Apple Watch apps.
 Currently, the list of Garmin watches with support for voice assistants is very limited.

-However, Garmin has Apple beat when it comes to watch faces.
-The Apple Watch only supports first-party watch faces or ones made by Apple.
-It’s restricting and takes much of the fun out of owning a smartwatch.
-On the other hand, Garmin has hundreds of first- and third-party watch faces available from the Connect IQ store.
+Meanwhile, Garmin has Apple beat when it comes to watch faces.
+The Apple Watch only supports first-party watch faces.
+It’s restricting and takes some of the fun out of owning a smartwatch.
+Garmin has hundreds of first- and third-party watch faces available from the Connect IQ store.
 Many of them are paid, but you can find some decent free ones, too.

 With digital payment support, you can pay for things in physical stores from both devices.
 The Apple Watch uses Apple Pay, while Garmin watches support Garmin Pay.
 These services make both sets of devices especially handy for long-distance runners and cyclists who want to leave their wallets at home.